 It is true that cheap window film products and unprofessional installation can result in window film that is bubbled, cracks easily, or begins peeling away from the edges.
-Poor-quality products are also known to discolor or pull away from the surface, even flaking or peeling over time.
+Poor-quality products also discolor or pull away from the surface, flaking or peeling over time.

-The best window film products have warranties that are backed by well-respected window film manufacturers and licensed, professional window film installers offer their own versions of labor warranties and product guarantees.
+The best window film products have warranties that are backed by well-respected window film manufacturers and licensed.
+Professional window film installers offer their versions of labor warranties and product guarantees.

 Myth 5.
 Window film can crack or break your windows

 There is a relationship between thermal stress (significant changes in the window glass from hot to cold or cold to hot) and window breakage.
-However, this is not a risk at all if you work with a professional window film installer.
+However, this is not risky if you work with a professional window film installer.
 When we come to your home or business, we’ll verify your window manufacturer and their specification.
 With that information, we can match your window film products accordingly without any risk of the film cracking, breaking, or damaging your windows in any way.

 We’re Ready To Debunk Any Window Film Myths You’ve Heard

 Have questions or concerns about tinted window film and how it might affect your houseplants, interior lighting, or window function?
-Contact us here at Daystar Window Tint.
+Contact us here at Daystar Window Tinting.